+One proposal will be accepted from each applicant.
+Do not submit more than one proposal.
 All proposals must adhere to the required format and must include all of the requested information, completed forms, and attachments in order to be competitive.
-Applicants must use the specific instructions and complete all requested forms available in this document (see Table of Contents for links to forms).
+Applicants must use the specific instructions and complete all requested forms available in this document (see Proposal Package Instructions and Exhibits on page 2).